Top 5 Ancho Pepper Substitutes You Can Use Today

 - Best Picks: Guajillo, Pasilla, Mulato

 - Pro Tip: Rehydrate dried peppers in hot water or broth for 20–30 minutes before blending.
-Strain and discard soaking liquid unless it adds color or flavor you want.
+Strain and discard soaking liquid unless it adds color or flavor.

 For Stews & Braises